RetroDECK/ES-DE/INSTALL-DEV.md

 nmake
 ```

+ThreadSanitizer and UndefinedBehaviorSanitizer aren't available for the MSVC compiler.

 For some annoying reason MSVC is the only compiler that creates a debug build by default and where you need to explicitly set the build type to Release.

 Unfortunately nmake does not support parallel compiles so it's very slow.
 There are third party solutions to get multi-core building working with MSVC, but I've not investigated this in depth.